Appeals regarding evaluation, grading, and academic standing will be managed according to Student Appeals in Academic

 - Please note that specific diagnoses, details of conditions, details regarding medication, treatment, etc. are NOT required.

-2) Once your request has been approved by your supervisor/committee, it can be forwarded to CGPS for final approval and processing.
+Once a leave request has been supported by the academic unit, it can be forwarded to CGPS for final approval and processing.
 The request should not be submitted directly from the student to CGPS – it must be submitted by the academic unit to the CGPS Advisor assigned to that unit.
 All of the information and documentation outlined above must be included in the request forwarded to CGPS.

 Once a leave has been approved by CGPS, the assigned CGPS Advisor will send an e-mail notifying the student and the academic unit.
 While the student is on leave, tuition is not assessed, though nominal fees are assessed.
 Leaves of absence do not count toward time in program.

 Students pursuing a leave of absence should be aware of the implications a leave from program may have on other aspects of their academic and non-academic affairs.
 It is important to consider and manage the following carefully when pursuing a leave from graduate studies: